h2oai/wave/website/docs/tour.md

 ![tour](assets/tour__tour.png)

-`tour.py` is an ordinary Q app that runs other apps.
+`tour.py` is an ordinary Wave app that runs other apps.
 The tour itself runs at the route `/tour`, and each of the examples runs at `/demo`.

 :::tip
 To play with the tour's active example in isolation, simply open a new browser tab and head to [http://localhost:55555/demo](http://localhost:55555/demo).